What are alkenes?

 CH3CH2CH2Br + KOH → CH3CH＝CH2

-Dehalogenation of 1,1 – di-halogen derivatives of alkanes by means of chemical elements zinc dust and methanol produce alkenes.
+Dehalogenation of 1,1 – di-halogen derivatives of alkanes by means of zinc dust and methanol produce alkenes.

 CH3CH2CHBr2 → CH3CH＝CH2

 Zinc dust and methanol also dehalogenation of 1,2- di halogen derivative of alkanes uses for the preparation of alkenes.
-Therefore propene is prepared from propene dibromide.
+Therefore propene is prepared from propylene dibromide.

 Boord has prepared alkenes by conversion of an aldehyde into its chloro-ether.
-This chloro-ether reacts with bromine followed by a Grignard reagent and finally treating the product with zinc and n-butanol produced alkenes.
+This chloro-ether reacts with bromine followed by the Grignard reagent.
+Finally, the product treating with zinc in n-butanol produced alkenes.

-This method is very useful for the preparation of alkenes of definite structure.
+This method is very useful for the preparation of alkene with a definite structure.
 An interesting point about it is the replacement of the ∝-chlorine atom by bromine when the ɑ-chloro ether bromination in the β-position.

-Therefore, Wittig reagent in carbon chemistry is an important and useful chemical compound for the synthesis or preparation of alkenes by the reaction of aldehyde or ketones with triphenylphosphonium ylide or phosphorane molecule.
+Wittig reagent is an important and useful chemical compound for the synthesis or preparation of alkenes by the reaction of aldehyde or ketones with triphenylphosphonium ylide or phosphorane molecule.